A new framework for constrained optimization via feedback control of Lagrange multipliers: Numerical results

 The problem consists of $n=48$ optimization variables, a bilinear cost function, and $m=38$ linear and bilinear equality constraints.
 The overall problem is non-convex.
 Moreover, there are $47$ constrained variables in bounded intervals, which give rise to $94$ inequality constraints.
 To deal with the inequality constraints, we reformulate them by using squared-slack variables, as discussed, e.g., in \cite[Sec.
 3.3.2]{ber99}.
 The basic idea is that we can rewrite any inequality $g(x)\leq 0$ as $g(x)+z^2=0$, where $z\in\R$ is a slack variable.

 For this problem, the benchmark objective value is $f(x)=2.1158$, as reported in \cite[Table 3]{kum20}.

-We perform the optimization through the feedback linearization method, implemented in MATLAB R2021b, on a processor i7-10700, 2.90GHz with 32 GB of DDR4 RAM.
-As in the previous example, we design the $\mathcal{G}$ controller, see \eqref{linear_control}, by pole placement.
+We perform the optimization through FL-CMO, implemented in MATLAB R2021b, on a processor i7-10700, 2.90GHz with 32 GB of DDR4 RAM.
+As in the previous example, we design the $\mathcal{G}$ controller in Eq.~\eqref{linear_control} by pole placement.
 We place the closed-loop pole at $-10$.
 We integrate the closed-loop differential equations in the time interval $[0,3]$ seconds using Euler discretization with step size $5 \cdot 10^{-5}$ seconds.

 We randomly set the initial conditions with uniform distribution in $[0,50]$.
 We run the algorithm $50$ times with different realizations of the initial conditions.
 In all the runs, the algorithm converges to feasible solutions within a tolerance of $10^{-7}$ for each constraint.
 The achieved objective values are distributed according to the histogram in Fig. \ref{fig:chem}; the mean value is $2.332$, and the standard deviation is $0.1852$.
 Moreover, the best achieved objective value is $2.0333$, which improves the benchmark $2.1158$.
 In Fig. \ref{fig:chem}, we also report the distribution of the time required to converge; the mean value is $7.22$ seconds, and the standard deviation is $0.33$ seconds.